jnstockley/BTN/README.md

 # BTTN (Better Twitch.tv Notifications)

+# Notifications Not Being Sent
+I have found a deteremined that their is a bug with all supported BTTN versions where they error out and don't send any notifications.
+I have just discovered this and am aware of it.
+I plan to work on a fix ASAP.

 # Version 1.51
 Please update to version 1.51 to get bug fixes!
 This update fixes a bug where BTTN would not send update notifications.